8bitcommit/8bitcommit.github.io/_posts/2025-05-12-Scan_Home_Newtwork.md

 ## Finding Your Local IP and Subnet

-Before scanning, you need to know your network range;
+Before scanning, you need to know your network range:
 usually something like `192.168.1.0/24`.

 ### On Linux/macOS: